-« Contextor wizards made it possible to open customer account with on-the-go tools.
+« Contextor robots made it possible to open customer account with on-the-go tools.
 They clearly made the administration of sales reliable and accelerated, without modifying structuring applications. »

 Director of innovation

 Required effects : to be able to open account with on-the-go tools, and to make mobile terminals discuss with central servers.